Skip to main content

 CMD ["node", "server.js"]

 Why copy package.json before the rest of the code?
 Docker caches each layer.
-If your application code changes but package.json does not, Docker reuses the cached dependency layer and only rebuilds from the COPY . . step.
-This makes rebuilds much faster — installing node_modules might take 30 seconds, but copying application code takes milliseconds.
+If your application code changes but package.json doesn't, Docker reuses the cached dependency layer and only rebuilds from the COPY . . step.
+Installing node_modules might take 30 seconds, but copying application code takes milliseconds.
+Huge difference during development when you're rebuilding constantly.

 # Build the image (the dot means "use current directory as build context")